ufal/UMR/doc/one-or-two-concepts_modal-phase-verbs.md

 (AMR does not elaborate this phenomenon.)

 ### Phasal verbs in Czech

+Mluvnice 3 ... nic :-((

+Čas a modalita v češtině ???

 In PDT, phasal verbs are conceived as lexical words (= autosemantics), thus they are represented as separate nodes in t-trees.